ShubhPatil95/-DVC-05-Metrics_Plots_Tracking/README.md

 <strong> In this tutorial we will see how DVC helps to track the metrics and reproduce the projects </strong>

 ### Step1
+* First of all create virtual environment and install dvc follwing steps from [here](https://github.com/ShubhPatil95/DVC-01-Installation)
 * Create a folders under name DVC-05-Metrics_Tracking.
 Further create a code.py and Iris_Flower_Dataset.csv files and reports folder inside of DVC-05-Metrics_Tracking.
 ```ruby
 mkdir DVC-05-Metrics_Tracking